whitfin/cachex/docs/migrations/migrating-to-v3.md

 ### Statistics

 The format of the map being returned from `Cachex.stats/2` has been modified due to some normalization which took place; this will look much clearer and adopts snake_case over camelCase (etc).
 It also correctly tracks custom invocations at this point, rather than ignoring them (like it did previously).

+### Missing Values

+In earlier versions of Cachex, `{ :missing, nil }` would be returned to signal that a value did not exist in the cache.
+This has been removed to simply return `{ :ok, nil }` because (believe it or not) the overhead of figuring out if something was missing was actually quite large in some cases.
+If you need the same behaviour, you should avoid setting `nil` explicitly in your cache and put something else in instead - that way `{ :ok, nil }` is semantically the same as `{ :missing, nil }`.